Donate

 Whether you're a seasoned ceramicist or have recently completed our Beginners course, you're welcome to join Ceramics Studio.
 Our aim is to provide a supportive environment for artists of varying abilities to explore and grow.

-The course will be held at Albury TAFE campus, with students having access to the full suite of tools and equipment in the large purpose built studio.
-Course fee includes all materials and equipment.
+This course will be held at Albury TAFE campus, with students having access to the full suite of tools and equipment in the large purpose-built studio.

 Presented in partnership with Riverina TAFE.